probcomp/BayesDB/docs/bql.rst

 Additionally, a "WITH <num_samples> SAMPLES" may be specified for any of the above queries to specify the number of predictive samples that should be used to evaluate predictive queries, including INFER or any predictive function.
 If this clause is not present, reasonable defaults are selected::

   WITH <num_samples> SAMPLES

+The key column is always returned as the first column of SELECT and INFER queries, but not SIMULATE (since simulating a key column doesn't make sense).

+Ignored columns can be queried using SELECT, but not with any statement dependent on inference from models (INFER/SIMULATE/ESTIMATE), since they are excluded from the analysis step.

 Where Clause
 ~~~~~~~~~~~~~~~